I am sure you have heard before all about sustainability. ‘Go green’ is a typical, catchy advertisement slogan used by many companies.

 The energy industry produces a higher amount of emissions from potentially any other industry.
 So it is important to consider adding saving techniques to your everyday life.

 The positive side is that advancing technology means less energy consumption.
-So if you are purchasing new products add it to your list of must-have features.
+So if you are purchasing new products add them to your list of must-have features.

 There also a number of energy-saving tips.
 Number one and very important is…yes you may have quested it..turn the lights off.